Paraxiom/Paraxiom/README.md

 The goal of this project is to offer a data aggregation and trustless oracle system as native parachain in the DotSama ecosystem.
 This means:
-- Registering new feeds,
+- Registering new feeds
-- Consuming data from a registered feeds (aka. sources) via XCM,
+- Consuming data from a registered feeds (aka. sources) via XCM
-- A staking / slashing mechanism to ensure the game-theoretic elements of the process.
+- A staking / slashing mechanism to ensure the game-theoretic elements of the process

 The value ...